TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

      | Restart <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F5</kbd> | Terminate the current program execution and start debugging again using the current run configuration. |
      | Stop <kbd>Shift</kbd> + <kbd>F5</kbd> | Terminate the current program execution. |

-1. Keep pressing <kbd>F11</kbd> OR `Step Into` button and follow the code execution line-by-line, while watching local variables in the `VARIABLES` window of `Run And Debug` which is by default on the left side and also keeping `Debug Console Output` opened, this file was only for introduction there are no bugs in it, move to next when you are done with `Step Into`.
+1. While watching local variables in the `VARIABLES` window of `Run And Debug` which is by default on the left side and also keeping `Debug Console Output` opened, keep pressing <kbd>F11</kbd> OR `Step Into` button and follow the code execution line-by-line, this file was only for introduction there are no bugs in it so start reading next step.

 #### Step 6: Debug some code